buaayhq/nvidia-flex-for-unity/README.md

 # nvidia-flex-for-unity
+[IF THIS MESSAGE IS DISPLAYED IT MEANS THAT THIS IS FLAWED AND WONT RUN PROPERLY]

+Github f*ucked up the file imports, and Unity won't display all the files in-engine, and thus wont work.
+It will take me a few hours to fix this, but after this message is gone it should work just fine.

 An unofficial rep for the NVIDIA Flex plugin/demo(s) for Unity.

 NVIDIA Flex is a bunch of physics systems built for Unity by NVIDIA.